ymichael/psite/index.md

 page: about
 ---

 Hi there, I'm michael.
-I'm a senior pursuing an undergraduate degree in Computer Science at the National University of Singapore (NUS).
+I'm a software engineer at Quora.
 Previously, I interned twice at Google on the Docs team.
-I also did a Software Engineering internship at Quora.
+I also interned at Quora a while back.
 I used to run [NUS Hackers][], started [hackerschool][] and [project intern][].

 You can find me on [Github][], [Twitter][] and [Quora][].